mprewitt/AI-ResizeToArtBounds/README.md

 This is a script for Adobe Illustrator to resizes the artboard of the open document to the size of the art bounds.
 There is also a version that prompts for a folder, and resizes the artboards for all Illustrator *.ai files in that folder.

-Note: Files with multiple artboards will have the first artboard resized to encompass the art bounds from all artboards.

 Why Do It?
 ===

 The purpose of the script is to fix the common problem affecting many Adobe Illustrator files where the artboard is much larger than the art.
 This causes the preview to be tiny in applications and operating systems that base their prevew on the artboard size.

+How to Install
+===

+Download the scripts "BatchResizeToArtBounds.js" and "ResizeToArtBounds.js".
+In Mac OS X, you would save them in /Applicatons/[Illustrator folder]/Presets/en_US/Scripts.
+I believe they can also be used in the Windows version, but I don't know the location and I haven't tested them in Windows.

+How to Use
+===

+The scripts should appear in the Adobe Illustrator scripts menu after installation, File menu > Scripts.

+The Batch version prompts for a folder of \*.ai files, and will convert them all. **WARNING: It will run through all files without prompting and without a progress bar.
+If you have lots of files, it could take a while.**

+The other version is meant to be run on the active document.

+**IMPORTANT NOTE: Files with multiple artboards will have the first artboard resized to encompass the art bounds from all artboards.**

 Example
 ===